adonese/adonese.github.io/resume.md

 ## Tuti Tech Investment: 2021 - Present
 - Co-founded and lead the technical vision of Tuti Tech Investment, a cloud-based payment platform with cross-border operations.
+- Helped shaping the company's vision by proposing to the board and the CEO to provide agency banking solution that offers B2B solutions.
+That contributed to the overall strategic directions of tuti.
 - Built and managed a diverse technical team, delivering innovative solutions for mobile, web, and POS payments.
+- Build a solid backend infrastructure to help delivering high end results that contribute the organization success by adapting an Event Driven Archtiecture to ensure the system can process high traffic of transactions while offering realtime analytics and fraud detection modules, using fanout provided by AWS SNS in companion with DynamoDB and SQS.
 - Ensured technical and regulatory compliance of the platform, adhering to PCI DSS and financial authorities' standards.
 - Collaborated with business stakeholders and partners, developing proposals, presentations, and projections for new opportunities.
 - Oversaw the social media strategy and soft-launch of the flagship payment app, generating user feedback and engagement.

 ## (Cofounder, Tech Advisor) Sharik: 2021 - Present
 - Co-founded Sharik, a spin-off of UNDP's work in COOPS and SACCOS, focused on implementing a successful cooperative and saving groups model in Sudan.
-- Prepared legal frameworks and proposals for donors, prototyped with selected coops, and scaled up the experiment to 105 coops across Sudan.
+- Prepared legal frameworks and proposals for donors, prototyped with selected coops, and scaled up the experiment to 200 coops across Sudan.
 - Remain part-time CTO for Sharik, ensuring the robustness of the system and overseeing technical operations.
 - Lead system architect for several Sharik-tech projects.